phetdam/phetdam/README.rst

 Hi, I'm Derek
 =============

-Final-year undergrad interested in financial math, machine learning, scientific
+Recent graduate interested in financial math, machine learning, scientific
 + distributed computing, and software development.
 Most of my work is in Python, although recently I've been interested in building Python packages that are a mixture of ``.py`` files and compiled shared objects.
 See the